jara001/f1tenth-rules/rules_v3.md

 - When the track is delimited by a set of pipes (on top of each other) there might be gaps between them.
 - Due to the car tilting, the sensors might see over the track borders.
 - When multiple tracks are present, their parameters, features and overall nature may differ.
+    - Current session may differ as well.
+In that case the organizers must clearly state the current session on each track.

 ### Track behaviour